What is a license?

 How often do I need to submit data?

-Every two years.
+Every year by June 30.
 If you’re uncertain of when the last time data was submitted for your state or would like to know what data is on file, please contact ARC.DEED@state.mn.us.

 What occupational codes do I use?